 Gilmore Primary School provides quality learning opportunities for all students in a positive, safe and supportive learning environment.
 Our school works toward promoting a positive climate for learning, quality teaching, caring and communication.

-Our mission, as a part of managing this website, is to ensure that all students, staff and members of our learning community are effective users of ideas and information that help to shape in which our school celebrates our students' success.
+Our mission is to ensure that all students, staff and members of our learning community are effective users of ideas and information that help to shape in which our school celebrates our students' success.

 We are proud of our both our academic and non-academic achievements at Gilmore.
 We encourage you also subscribe to our Facebook page to continue our journey to support, encourage and promote the very best in every child who attends our school.

-Just by following our school's Facebook page by 'Like'ing' our site.
+Stay in touch by following our school's Facebook page.

-By 'Like'ing Gilmore Primary School you agree to the Posting Policy outlined on the Info page.
+By liking Gilmore Primary School you agree to the Posting Policy outlined on the Info page.

 Given students are at school during peak ultraviolet radiation (UVR) times throughout the day, between 10am and 3pm, schools play a major role in both minimising a student's UV exposure.

 With this in mind, Gilmore Primary School realises the need to protect student's skin and educate them about SunSmart behaviour.

 To achieve this, we encourage all students to follow our SunSmart policy by: